Accepting PhD Students

 Biography

-Associate Professor Melinda Coughlan has a BSc (Biology) with Honours in Nutrition from Deakin University, and a PhD in Obstetrics & Gynaecology from the University of Melbourne.
+Professor Melinda Coughlan has a BSc (Biology) with Honours in Nutrition from Deakin University, and a PhD in Metabolism from the University of Melbourne.
 Her PhD focused on mediators of inflammation and oxidative stress in the development of gestational diabetes (Mercy Hospital for Women).
 After completing her PhD, Melinda joined the Baker Heart Research Institute as a postdoctoral researcher in Prof Mark Cooper’s Diabetes Complications Division.
 In 2012, she became the Head of the Glycation, Nutrition and Metabolism Laboratory at the Baker IDI Heart and Diabetes Institute.
-In Nov 2016, she was recruited to Monash University’s Central Clinical School as one of the key recruits to help establish the Department of Diabetes.
-Associate Professor Coughlan holds a Career Development Fellowship from the JDRF and has research grants from the NHMRC.
+In Nov 2016, she was recruited to Monash University’s School of Translational Medicine as one of the key recruits to help establish the Department of Diabetes.
+Associate Professor Coughlan holds a REDI Fellowship from the MRFF and has research grants from the NHMRC, JDRF and Diabetes Australia.

 Research interests